 Like most people, when I think of an internship, I think of a 9 to 5 job (either paid or unpaid) in which the day is spent going for coffee runs, filing papers, answering phone calls, and taking out the trash.
 Though I was prepared to endure these mundane tasks, I was hopeful that my internship would be a valuable experience in which I would gain professional skills and be eager to go to work every day.
-Thank goodness I got an internship with Forest Friends!
+Thank goodness I got the internship I did!

-Forest Friends is an environmental organization dedicated to preserving biodiversity within Ireland, and interning here is anything BUT mundane.
+I am working with an environmental organization dedicated to preserving biodiversity within Ireland, and interning here is anything BUT mundane.
 From what I’ve experienced during my first two weeks, there is no typical day.
 My job duties fluctuate as quickly as the weather here in Ireland.
 I’ll spend one day developing marketing materials, the next day gardening, and the following day conducting research and an outline for an environmental radio program.
 The variety of tasks could easily drive somebody up the wall, but I love it!
-As an intern with Forest Friends, there is no time to be bored, and I’ve had the opportunity to work on projects I’ve never had a reason to do, but have always wanted to try.
+As an intern here, there is no time to be bored, and I’ve had the opportunity to work on projects I’ve never had a reason to do, but have always wanted to try.

-Interning with me are Rebika, who is an enthusiastic gap year student from England, and Vincent, a sweet-natured third year student from France.
+There are two other students interning alongside me.
+One is an enthusiastic gap year student from England, and the other a sweet-natured third year student from France.
 These two have quickly become incredible friends of mine, and I’ve enjoyed getting to learn more about who they are, and where they come from.
-Rebika almost instantly became my go-to buddy for nights out and adventures around the island, and Vincent has graciously offered to teach me French in exchange for helping him with his English.
+They almost instantly became my go-to buddy for nights out and adventures around the island, and one has graciously offered to teach me French in exchange for helping him with his English.
 I already feel like I’ve found incredible friends in these two, and I’m so grateful for the opportunity this internship has offered me to connect with individuals from all over the world!

-Our supervisor, John, is crazy for “tree-hugging”.
+Our supervisor is crazy for “tree-hugging”.
 After showing him this picture of me hugging a tree, he awarded me a “tree hugger certificate”.
 As a side note, I swear I gave this tree a much bigger hug before the picture was taken.

 This internship has been an adventure so far, and I can’t wait for the variety of other crazy tasks and opportunities I’ll be given in the next 8 weeks!